-Our work to prevent injury and promote the health of our employees around the world has earned Wesco a best-in-class safety record for total reportable injury rates (TRIR).
-Although one injury is too many, I am pleased to report that in 2022 our TRIR was 0.35 and we have set a new goal to achieve even further reductions.
+Our work to prevent injury and promote the health and safety of our employees around the world has continued to earn Wesco a strong reputation.
+Although one injury is too many, I am pleased to report that our total reportable injury rate (TRIR) for 2023 was 0.50, which is well below the distribution industry benchmark of 1.3.